How to get a Taiwan Travel Authorization Certificate for Filipinos

 These are the requirements for a VISA free entry to Taiwan for Philippine passport holders.
 I copy-pasted the requirements below from this site.

-To be eligible for an ROC Travel Authorization Certificate, the following conditions must be met:
+Basic requirements: to be eligible for an ROC Travel Authorization Certificate, the following three conditions must be met:

 - The applicant’s passport must have remaining validity of at least six months starting from the date of arrival in Taiwan.